University Distinguished Professor

 (Research Description PDF)

-Collision-induced spectroscopic processes – Spectroscopic processes that are forbidden for single molecules are observed in dense gases and liquids, because the electronic charge distorts during molecular collisions.
-Our work has focused on collision-induced absorption in the IR by H2 gas, H2/He mixtures, N2 gas and O2 gas, with applications in atmospheric profiling, including atmospheres of cool white dwarf stars.
-We calculate the total dipole moments ab initio and then express them in spherical-tensor form for subsequent line-shape calculations.
-This work has been carried out in collaboration with Lothar Frommhold and Martin Abel (University of Texas, Austin), Magnus Gustafsson (Luleå, Sweden), and Tijs Karman, Gerrit Groenenboom, and Ad van der Avoird (Nijmegen, the Netherlands).
+Collision-induced spectroscopic processes - Spectroscopic processes that are forbidden for single molecules are observed in dense gases and liquids, because the electronic charge distorts during molecular collisions.
+Our work has focused on collision-induced absorption in the IR by H2 gas, H2/H and H2/He mixtures, N2 gas and O2 gas, with applications in astrophysics and in atmospheric profiling.
+Interaction-induced absorption affects the radiative profiles of gases in star-forming nebulae; very old, very cool white dwarf stars; the outer planets and exoplanets that are termed “hot Jupiters” and “warm Neptunes,” and the atmospheres of satellites of the outer planets.
+My research group calculates the total dipole moments ab initio and then expresses the results in spherical-tensor form for subsequent line-shape calculations.
+Dipole surfaces for H2-H are shown in Figure 2.
+This research area involves collaborations with Lothar Frommhold and Martin Abel (University of Texas, Austin), Magnus Gustafsson (Luleå, Sweden), Tijs Karman, Gerrit Groenenboom, and Ad van der Avoird (Nijmegen, the Netherlands), and Richard Dawes (Missouri University of Science and Technology).

-Quantum transition probabilities during a perturbing pulse: Differences between the nonadiabatic results and Fermi’s golden rule forms, Anirban Mandal and Katharine L. C. Hunt, J. Chem.
+Quantum transition probabilities during a perturbing pulse: Differences between the nonadiabatic results and Fermi’s golden rule forms, A. Mandal and K. L. C. Hunt, J. Chem.
 Phys.
 2018, 148, 194107.

 Gauge-invariant expectation values of the energy of a molecule in an electromagnetic field, Anirban Mandal and Katharine L. C. Hunt, J. Chem.
 Phys.
 2016, 144, 044109.